 psql -1 postgres < myBackupFile

-For dumping all the databases in the current database server to a file you can use pg_dumpall utility program and provide default database while restoration.
+For dumping all the databases in the current database server to a file, you can use the pg_dumpall utility program and provide the default database while restoration.

 Conclusion: Postgres Dump Database

-We can dump our database, so that backup is available in the near future to restore the database in case of any problem with data available from the database using pg_dump in PostgreSQL.
+We can dump our database so that a backup is available in the near future to restore the database in case of any problem with data available from the database using pg_dump in PostgreSQL.

 We hope that this EDUCBA information on the “Postgres Dump Database” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.